2. SODA Keywords Guide

 The following exceptions may occur when Get Pin Voltage Keyword is calling:

-• The ECU {ecu_name} doesn’t exist within the XIL Test Environment.
+The ECU ‘{ecu_name}’ doesn’t exist within the XIL Test Environment.

-• The pin {pin_name} of the specified ECU {ecu_name} doesn’t exist.
+The pin ‘{pin_name}’ of the specified ECU ‘{ecu_name}’ doesn’t exist.

 2.4.2.
 Set Pin Voltage Keyword

 Set Pin Voltage Keyword sets the voltage of a specified ECU pin to a new value.
-It fails if either the given ECU or pin name does not exist within the current test environment.
+The permissible voltage range that can be set on the pin is 0-27V

 The set of arguments and their order when calling Set Pin Voltage Keyword is next: